Rosalia Maggio

 Rosalia Maggio (1 May 1921 – 25 July 1995) was an Italian actress, dancer, singer and showgirl.
+She was the youngest of the Maggio siblings.

 Biography

 Born in Palermo, she was the daughter of two comedian actors and sister of actors Enzo, Dante, Beniamino and Pupella Maggio.
 She debuted at 5 years old as a child actress.
 Maggio appeared widely in films, theatrical plays, radio dramas, revues, sceneggiate, and operetta.
 She died of cancer in Naples at 75.